Allusions to Greek Mythology are all over the place in the modern world.

 The prophetess who turned down Apollo for some reason.

 - Now no one believes a Cassandra.
-It’s a bit of a risk naming your daughter Cassandra even to this day.
+So it’s a bit of a risk naming your daughter Cassandra even to this day.

 - Cerberus Capital Management is a private investment firm.
 In 2017, they managed over $30 billion.

-The Sanctuary of Apollo is located in Delphi, thought to be the centre of the world.
+The Sanctuary of Apollo in Delphi.
+In ancient times, Delphi was considered to be the center of the world.

 - Delphi is the name of an International Automotive Group.